Climate and Average Weather Year Round in Miami Florida, United States

 The average hourly wind speed in Miami experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 7.4 months, from October 5 to May 18, with average wind speeds of more than 10.5 miles per hour.
-The windiest day of the year is March 14, with an average hourly wind speed of 12.8 miles per hour.
+The windiest month of the year in Miami is November, with an average hourly wind speed of 12.7 miles per hour.

 The calmer time of year lasts for 4.6 months, from May 18 to October 5.
-The calmest day of the year is August 9, with an average hourly wind speed of 8.1 miles per hour.
+The calmest month of the year in Miami is July, with an average hourly wind speed of 8.4 miles per hour.

 The predominant average hourly wind direction in Miami is from the east throughout the year.